DKXXXL/master-thesis/pldi2023/review-reply-densed.md

 * Reviewer B ask some questions as well

 * (Reviewer B) How will our plugin react when trying to mixin the contradictory features?
-For example, since STLC with (DHM-)polymorphism and  STLC + references both enjoying type soundness, but their composition doesn't.
+For example, since STLC with eith polymorphism or references enjoy type soundness, but their composition doesn't.

 We can expect our plugin will generate unprovable proof obligation under mixin, hindering qed'ed the proposition and thus closing the family.